Airplane Mechanic Hourly Wages

 Certifications and Specializations

-• A&P Certification (Airframe & Powerplant): Typically adds $2 to $5 per hour
+• A&P Certification (Airframe and Powerplant): Typically adds $2 to $5 per hour over uncertified shop positions

 Employment Benefits

-In addition to hourly wages, many airplane mechanics receive other benefits.
+In addition to hourly wages, many airplane mechanics receive benefits that form a significant portion of total compensation:

-• Health Insurance: Medical, dental, and vision coverage are common.
+• Health Insurance: Medical, dental, and vision coverage are standard at airlines and MRO shops

-• Retirement Plans: Many employers offer 401(k) plans and pensions.
+• Retirement Plans: Many employers offer 401(k) plans and defined benefit pensions, particularly at major carriers with established unions

 Job Outlook and Future Trends